-An add code may be provided by an instructor to students who were unable to enroll in the class.

-Add codes will be available from the instructor at the first class meeting.
-When an add code is provided by the instructor, the student will be allowed to add that class during Late Registration, the period beginning with the first day of class and ending with the deadline date.
+An add code may be provided by an instructor to students who were unable to enroll in the class during open registration.
+When an add code is provided by the instructor, the student will be allowed to add that class during the Late Registration period, the period beginning with the first day of class and ending with the section add deadline date.
 All classes have a "deadline date" and the add codes will be effective through that "deadline date."
 Deadline dates vary by section, please review the Add/Drop/Refund Deadline Dates on the Admissions and Records web page.

-Instructors have the discretion to issue add codes when he or she has space available in the class.
-Once you have the code, you may enter it into

-WingSpan when asked to provide the code upon registering online.
-You will also update your payment at the same time, online.
-You may use the code only one time.
-Only one person may use the code.
-Once you have used the add code, the code becomes invalid.
+Instructors have discretion to issue add codes when he or she has space available in the class.
+Once you have the add code, you may enter it into WingSpan when prompted.
+Make sure you pay online to avoid a fee hold.
+You may use the add code only one time.
+Only one person may use the add code.
+Once you have used the add code, it becomes invalid.